For many event managers, audience engagement is the number one goal.

 Here we go, the crux of it: how can you increase audience engagement at your events?

-“To increase engagement at live events, organizers can use event technology or have an engaging moderator or speaker.
+“To increase engagement at live events, organisers can use event technology or have an engaging moderator or speaker.
 Hosts and speakers should be briefed on how to use event technology and encourage participants using it during the event.

 The tactics you need to increase audience engagement at events will ultimately need to align with your goals and budget thinks Adam, “There are numerous tactics to increase engagement, ranging from having a brilliant presenter through to building technology for your audience to interact with.